Last Updated April 30, 2021

 Personally, we doubt that the prices will go below the $100,000 floor.
 Two countries are currently at this price-point, including Dominica, but do not take it as a justification to sit around and wait.

-So, let’s talk about the two ways you can obtain Dominica’s citizenship in more detail.
+So, let’s talk in more detail about the ways you can obtain citizenship in Dominica.

 The Donation Option

-It depends if you are applying alone or with a spouse, and whether or not you are bringing children into the equation.
+It depends on if you are applying alone or with a spouse, and whether or not you are bringing children, other dependents, or siblings into the equation.

 The final price breakdown is as follows: